CyberAgentAILab/OpenCOLE/docs/inference.md

 We generate step-by-step since each phase loads billion-scale model.
 Note: `LOGLEVEL=(ERROR|WARNING|INFO|DEBUG)` will control the log level.

-# OpenCOLE
+# Instruction
-## K-shot LLM (instead of DesignLLM)
+## K-shot LLM

-We use LLMs for chat and do in-context learning by retrieving a few samples.
+We use LLMs for chat and do in-context learning by retrieving a few samples, instead of a fine-tuned DesignLLM in COLE.

-Note: if you have access to cpu, installing `faiss-cpu` might enable faster ANN search.

 ```python
 poetry run python -m opencole.inference_launcher.k_shot_llm --input_hfds <INPUT_HFDS> --output_dir <OUTPUT_DIR>